 We welcome volunteers from a wide variety of backgrounds and experience.
 Our volunteers are anywhere between 16 and 85 years old and include students, retirees, job seekers and professionals.

-Join our wonderful community of volunteers and develop new skills while helping others and making a difference in your community!
+Join our wonderful community of volunteers and develop new skills while helping others.
+Volunteer and change lives.
+Yours included.

 Our volunteers assist in many ways, depending on their skills and choices, and the services available at their local centre.
 You could make a difference to someone’s day by: